-It wasn’t until early 2019, when I had P6 Beat playing in the background on my way to work when a song came on, and I actually stopped mid-walk just so I could focus.
-“K Før Ærlighed” for me was one of those songs, where after 10 seconds you already know it will become a permanent resident in your collection.
-I listened to nothing else for the next few weeks, eventually giving in to their latest album “Solkongen“.
+It wasn’t until early 2019, when I heard “K Før Ærlighed“ on P6 Beat, and I stopped mid-walk just so I could focus.
+It was one of those songs, where after 10 seconds you already know it will become a permanent resident in your collection.
+I listened to nothing else for the next few weeks, eventually giving in to Minds’ latest album “Solkongen“.

-This spring The Minds of 99 were nominated for Gaffa Awards as “Best live band of the year“, “Best Danish band of the year“, “Best Danish rock album of the year”, “Hit of the year“, “Best Danish release of the year“ and won all those titles.
-Perhaps, I was not the only one, who obtained a newfound love for the band through “Solkongen”.
+Scandinavian music magazine GAFFA nominated The Minds of 99 as “Best live band of the year“, “Best Danish band of the year“, “Best Danish rock album of the year”, “Hit of the year“, “Best Danish release of the year“ and won all those titles.
+Evidently, I was not the only one who obtained a newfound love for the band through “Solkongen”.

-Northside Festival 2019 had a wonderful lineup – one of the best this season, but as all my friends went on about seeing Tame Impala or Bon Iver, I could only look forward to seeing Minds, who were appropriately introduced by the hosts as “Denmarks most important band”.
+As all my friends went on about seeing Tame Impala or Bon Iver at Northside Festival 2019, I could only look forward to Minds, whom the host appropriately introduced as “Denmark’s most important band”.

 Of course, I still have a lot to learn in music photography.
-I am not sure I even deserve to share a pit with amazing photographers like Flemming Bo Jensen or Morten Rygaard, but I like to think that one’s skills are not static, and, hopefully, one day I will be good at this.
+I still feel like an impostor sharing the pit with amazing photographers like Flemming Bo Jensen or Morten Rygaard.
+However, I like to think that one’s skills are not static, and, hopefully, one day I will be better at this.
 I do not have an expensive state-of-the-art camera, or a lens the size of my leg.
-But I also do not think that it is the most important part.
+But I also do not think the equipment is the most important part.

-After all, the value of music photography lies in capturing the moment, the experience—not simply an artist on stage.
-And so I hope that a few of these shots at least to some extent do the justice to the mesmerizing summer evening we all got to share with the band and each other.
+After all, the value of music photography lies in capturing the moment, the experience—not simply an artist on a stage.
+That being said, I hope that a few of these shots at least to some extent do the justice to the mesmerising summer evening we all got to share with “Denmark’s most important band” and each other.

-After I was done with taking photos, I went to see the rest of the concert from the crowd, and there it became clear to me why The Minds of 99 were crowned as Denmark’s best live band.
+After I finished taking photos, I went to see the rest of the concert from the crowd.
+There it became clear to me why The Minds of 99 get so much praise.
 Niels Brandt does not smile on stage, but at times he is obviously holding back.
 You simply have to be there to truly grasp the power of their shows.
 The Minds of 99 may not have headlined Northside 2019 on paper, but it felt like they did.
-At least, some newfound Danish friends and I were way too hyped to pay attention to Bon Iver afterwards, the actual headliner.
+At least, some newfound Danish friends and I were too overwhelmed to pay attention to Bon Iver afterwards, the actual headliner.